ewenme/site/content/posts/2022-11-22-on-shenmue/index.md

 probably won't be fully appreciated by newcomers who've already played modern AAA open-worlders like Red Dead Redemption II, through no fault of their own.
 The writing is frequently hilarious in a bad (but sort of good) way.
-The controls are comedically janky, to the point where I wondered if the forklift section of the game inspired how Ryo should move in game.
+The controls are comically janky, to the point where I wondered if the forklift section of the game inspired how Ryo should move in game.
 It's charm is still off the scale, though, and so much of the imaginative heavy lifting for future open-world games was done right here.
 This is "slow" art that doesn't make sense